 The increment is awarded by the Victorian Tertiary Admissions Centre (VTAC).
 For more information, visit

 Structured workplace learning recognition

-The VCAA provides recognition for structured workplace learning for students undertaking VCE VET programs.
+The VCAA provides recognition for Structured Workplace Learning for students undertaking VCE VET programs.

 Construction induction card

-The Certificate II in Building and Construction Pre-apprenticeship and the Certificate II in Construction Pathways include the unit CPCCWHS1001 Prepare to work safely in the construction industry with an allocation of 6 hours.
-This unit is recognised by Work Safe Victoria for the registration of construction workers for work health and safety induction.
+Certificate II in Building and Construction Pre-apprenticeship and Certificate II in Construction Pathways include the unit of competency ‘CPCCWHS1001 Prepare to work safely in the construction industry’ as an elective with an allocation of 6 hours.